FirebirdSQL/jaybird/src/documentation/faq.md

 Which Java versions are supported?
 ----------------------------------

-Jaybird 5 supports Java 8, 11, 17 and 20.
+Jaybird 5 supports Java 8, 11, 17 and 21.
 Support for Java 9 and higher is
-limited to Java 8, 11, 17 and the most recent LTS version after Java 17 and the latest Java release.
+limited to Java 8, 11, 17, 21 and the most recent LTS version after Java 21 and the latest Java release.

 Jaybird 5 is the last version to support Java 8 and 11, support will be dropped with Jaybird 6, raising the minimum supported version to Java 17.

-Jaybird 4 supports Java 7, 8, 11, 17 and 20.
+Jaybird 4 supports Java 7, 8, 11, 17 and 21.
 Support for Java 9 and higher is
-limited to Java 11, 17 and the most recent LTS version after Java 17 and the latest Java release.
+limited to Java 11, 17 and 21.

 Jaybird 4 is the last version to support Java 7, support will be dropped with Jaybird 5.
-Jaybird 4 is still maintained (at least until the end of 2023), but we recommend upgrading to Jaybird 5.
+Jaybird 4.0.10 is the last release of Jaybird 4, and is end-of-life.
+We recommend upgrading to Jaybird 5.

 Jaybird 3 supports Java 7 and 8 and has basic support for Java 9 and higher using the Java 8 version of the driver.
 Support for Java 9 and higher is